 Small and medium-sized businesses (SMBs) face challenges regarding storage cost, as the number of virtualized servers continues to grow.
 Backing up these servers and protecting them becomes a hassled task for these businesses, owing to their limited budgets.
 The only exit to this maze is serverless backups, whose adoption is on an upwards spiral.

-Cost of backup servers for SMBs relies on myriad variables, which include
+Cost of backup servers for small & medium sized businesses relies on myriad variables, which include

 - Backup software wherein the cost changes based on the license purchased and the vendor that it is purchased from.